 Our design process doesn’t follow a rigid framework because we believe that every project is unique, and so we take a bespoke approach to each and every assignment and try to tailor it to the client’ specific needs and requirements.

-To ensure that our design aligns with our client’s expectations, we’ve developed a six-phase process that we follow when we approach a design assignment.
-The six project phases are Discovery, Research and Idea Generation, Preliminary Concepts, Design and Implementation, Delivery and Evaluation.
+In order to ensure the design work aligns with clients’ expectations, we’ve developed a flexible framework to guide us every step of the way.
 Each phase of our design process will usually include a PDF output for the client to sign-off before we continue on to the next phase.

-After the first presentation, we expect to refine and develop one of the proposed design options.
-Throughout this process, we work closely with the client and go through iterations of the chosen concept, usually 2-3 rounds of refinements, until we finalise the designs.
+Once the client is happy to continue with a creative direction, we begin design execution.
+After the first presentation, we work closely with the client and go through iterations, usually 2-3 rounds of refinements, until we finalise the designs.

-After the assignment is complete, we follow up with the client to assess the outcome of the project.
-At the end of a branding assignment, we would normally offer our clients the possibility to check with us when they’re unsure about implementation.
-Other times we continue as the client’s design team on a monthly retainer and offer ongoing creative support.
+At the end of a branding assignment, we normally offer our clients the possibility to check with us when they’re unsure about implementation—a check-in period to review PDFs of any follow-up work our clients create in-house or through other contractors.
+Other times, we continue as the client’s design team on a monthly retainer and offer ongoing design support.